-10 Simple and Effective Ways to Check for Understanding
+10 Quick Ways to Check for Understanding in the Classroom

 As a new educator, a strange thing has happened to you.

-Well, this article is for you.
-Every one of these ten ways to check for understanding has been tried and tested over the years.
-They work.
-Pick one or two to try this week!
+Well, this list is for you.
+Every one of these ways to check for understanding is classroom-tested, teacher-approved, and ready for action.

 formative assessment